fluxcd/notification-controller/docs/spec/v1beta2/providers.md

 When `.spec.type` is set to `github`, the referenced secret must contain a key called `token` with the value set to a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-The token must has permissions to update the commit status for the GitHub repository specified in `.spec.address`.
+The token must have permissions to update the commit status for the GitHub repository specified in `.spec.address`.

 You can create the secret with `kubectl` like this: